CopperPenguin96/PowerOfGod/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+IMPORTANT: By downloading any Pre-Releases that we offer, you agree to let us collect some information about your system to detect issues within the app.
+We do not collect any personal information, just system information.
+We do not sell it to any 3rd parties either.